 Cold email to dentists is dead.
 Three outreach tactics that still work in 2026:

 - LinkedIn outreach to dental associates.
-Associates rotate through practices and bring lab preferences with them.
+Associates rotate through practices and bring lab preferences with them; the ADA Health Policy Institute publishes ongoing research on practice patterns and workforce trends if you want to understand how your buyers move.
 SEMrush's 2024 healthcare social data shows LinkedIn response rates from dentists at 18%, compared to 2.1% for cold email.

 - Local dental study clubs.
 Sponsor lunch at 2 to 3 study clubs per quarter.
 Bring sample cases.
 Cedar Park Smiles Lab did this in 2024 and grew their account base by 7 dentists in 8 months.